 We took a look at the questions asked through Know Your Team — our hundreds of questions we’ve researched and written, and the hundreds of questions our customers have written — and pulled the questions with the highest response rates.

 Interestingly enough, these questions tended to share one of more the following characteristics:

 - Specific.
-While seemingly obvious, it’s incredible what a difference the degree of specificity of a question can make.
+While seemingly obvious, it’s incredible what a difference in the degree of specificity of a question can make.
 For example, instead of asking “How can we improve?”, give this question a shot: “What’s one thing we could have improved about last month went?”
-The latter, more specific question almost always results in a more specific response.
+The latter, more specific questions almost always results in a more specific response.
 Here are some tips I have for asking more specific questions as a leader.

 - Timely.
 Ask a question relevant to what’s currently happening in the team, and you’re far more likely to get an interesting or surprising answer.
 For example, if you have an all-team meeting coming up, ask, “What’s the most memorable all-team meeting (if any) you’ve had, and why?”
 A question that’s germane to the moment feels less arbitrary, and, accordingly, will help encourage more actionable responses.

 - Provocative.
 Questions that are trite and unassuming are naturally not going to prompt folks to deeply reflect and share a meaningful insight.
 Consider how provocative your questions are.
 Do they tap at something that’s typically considered taboo within your team?
 To they touch on an area your team often forgets to consider?

 - Vulnerable.
 This is key.
 Folks will be more likely to share a candid response if the question admits a bit of vulnerability in some way.
 For instance, instead of asking, “Do you feel micromanaged?”, try asking, “When was a time recently when you felt micromanaged?”
 The second question is more vulnerable: It assumes you’re already micromanaging in some way.